 In the Technology Roadmap three key steps in implementation of smart grids were identified for the coming years.

-The third step of the development of a lead market as an internationally visible reference for Austria is important to allow the positioning of Austrian companies as a technology leader.
+- The third step of the development of a lead market as an internationally visible reference for Austria is important to allow the positioning of Austrian companies as technology leaders.